 Sometimes a hands on approach works best for helping children get a good grasp on numbers.
 Having a physical representation of each digit can add a much needed layer to a lesson.

 These are extremely versatile and can be used to do all sorts of things.
 Add, subtract, multiply, divide, make patterns, and so much more with these interlocking blocks.
 Another alternative to these are snap cubes.
+These cubes are great for using with printable ten frame cards.

 Learning how to tell time is easier when a child can manipulate a clock to learn the minutes and how the hands work.
 I prefer clocks with large numbers and multi-colored hands.